To Buy or Rent an Event Vehicle – That’s the Question, Now What’s the Answer?

 A common quote request we receive is for the conversion of an HGV or bus into a bespoke event vehicle for a specific project.

 Over 70% of these quote requests are for vehicles to be used for, what we consider to be, short-term periods, usually 3 months – 6 months occasionally up to 12 months.
+If this is your project timescale then the answer is simple RENT a promotional bus its by far the lower cost option.
+Otherwise read on

-Conversion costs will vary from vehicle to vehicle and coachbuilder to coachbuilder, we have seen buses where the total cost of vehicle, conversion and branding were less than £30,000 others were the overall costs were over £375,000.
+Vehicle conversion costs will vary from vehicle to vehicle and coachbuilder to coachbuilder, we have seen buses where the total cost of vehicle, conversion and branding were less than £30,000 others were the overall costs were over £375,000.

 Saying that the £30k vehicle was basically a bus with branding on the outside, most of the seats removed from the inside and a bit of electrical wiring threaded throughout for lights, the £375k version was a new vehicle with a complete, bespoke, interior.